 This is an initial public offering of shares of Class A common stock of Datadog, Inc. Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price will be between \$ and \$ per share.
+It is currently estimated that the initial public offering price will be between \$ 24.00 and \$ 26.00 per share.

 Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting, conversion and transfer rights.
-Each share of Class A common stock is entitled to votes and is convertible at any time into one share of Class A common stock.
+Each share of Class A common stock is entitled to one vote.
+Each share of Class B common stock is entitled to ten votes and is convertible at any time into one share of Class A common stock.
 All shares of our capital stock outstanding immediately prior to this offering, including all shares held by our executive officers, directors and their respective affiliates, and all shares issuable on the conversion of our outstanding convertible preferred stock, will be reclassified into shares of our Class B common stock immediately prior to the completion of this offering.
-The holders of our outstanding Class B common stock will hold approximately % of the voting power of our outstanding capital stock immediately following this offering.
+The holders of our outstanding Class B common stock will hold approximately 99% of the voting power of our outstanding capital stock immediately following this offering.

-We intend to apply to list our Class A common stock on the Nasdaq Global Select Market under the symbol "
+We have applied to list our Class A common stock on the Nasdaq Global Select Market under the symbol "DDOG."